PatrycjaDanilczuk/Cohort-Retention-Churn-analysis-using-SQL-and-Excel/README.md

 **Step 4:** Calculating retention rate by category in SQL

 The code can be accessed here: [4.
-SQL Retention by category], the result table can be found in the uploaded Excel file, tab name: 4.
+SQL Retention by category](https://github.com/PatrycjaDanilczuk/Cohort-Renention-Churn-analysis-using-SQL-and-Excel/blob/main/4.%20SQL%20Retention%20by%20category), the result table can be found in the uploaded Excel file, tab name: 4.
 SQL Retention by category.

 **Step 5:** Uploading result table to Excel for further analysis